geopython/stetl/README.md

 A component called the GmlSplitter can split this stream into managable chunks (like 20000 features) and feed this upstream into the ETL chain.

-More to follow...see some examples under the test dir.
+More to follow...see some examples under the examples dir.

 Another example in http://code.google.com/p/inspire-foss/source/browse/trunk/etl/NL.Kadaster/Addresses (Dutch Addresses (BAG) to INSPIRE Addresses)